 What do we learn from this?

-- Prejudice starts in the heart of a single person and is based on personal obsessions and assumptions that are not true.
+- Prejudice starts in the heart of a single person and is based on personal obsessions and assumptions that are not necessarily true.
 Jews do have a particular culture.
-However, for over two thousand years, they have lived among other cultures worldwide, and one of their principles is “to obey the law of the land in which they find themselves and to always include a blessing for the governing entities in their daily prayers.”
+However, for over two thousand years, they have lived among other cultures worldwide, and one of their principles is “to obey the law of the land” in which they find themselves and to always include a blessing for the governing entities in their daily prayers.

-- These hatreds rely on stereotypes that assume that all members of the group share similar characteristics.
-These ideas are based tangentially on human interaction.
-Nevertheless, once floated and received as “truth,” they serve to separate and incriminate the hated group, with no recourse to engaging with the truth.
+- Moreover, we see how specific hatreds rely on stereotypes that assume that all members of the group share similar characteristics.
+These ideas are only tangentially based on human interaction.
+Nevertheless, once floated and received as “truth,” they serve to separate and incriminate the hated group with no recourse to engaging with the truth.

 - Destroying the Jews has a financial benefit to the destroyer.